vijaybirru/documentation/farms/index.rst

 Auto Scaling in Farm Roles is a built in feature of Scalr that provides a consistent scaling capability across all Cloud platforms even for those clouds that don't have built-in scaling.
 If you do wish to use the Cloud Platform's auto scaling features then you should set Scaling to Manual in the Farm Role.

 .. note:: It is recommended that you disable any scaling features in the Cloud Platforms you use and only use Scalr built-in scaling.
 This will avoid any conflicts or duplication of effort that could cause service disruption and impact your costs.
-It will also ensure that your auto scaling parameters are applied consistently regardless if where your application is deployed.
+It will also ensure that your auto scaling parameters are applied consistently, regardless of where your application is deployed.

 Auto Scaling is a sophisticated feature of Scalr and is described in detail in :ref:`auto_scaling`.